 - Self-contained first person shooter to simulate individual combatants, JTACs, or forward air controllers (FACs).

-- Self-contained UAV camera payload operator to render simulated HD H.264 streaming video and to stimulate video players such as a ROVER.
+- Self-contained UAV camera payload operator to render simulated HD H.264 streaming video and to stimulate video receivers such as an ATAK or a ROVER.

 VRSG software is Microsoft-based; it uses Windows, DirectX, and is written in C++.
 As an executable-ready render engine, VRSG supports but does not require programming for use.
 Configuration files and interface protocols provide users with the ability to control basic components of the render engine.
 Developers can use the plugin interface to augment the functionality of the render engine with their own low-level features.

 Installed with VRSG is Scenario Editor, which enables you to build up areas of culture on 3D terrain and create and edit real-time pattern-of-life scenarios to play back VRSG.
 Also installed with VRSG are robust libraries of 3D culture and dynamic entity models.

 Each new VRSG software license is delivered with an external hard drive that contains geospecific virtual terrain of Kismayo, Somalia; Hajin, Syria; an Afghanistan village in Kabul province; and modeled terrain of Mischief Reef, Spratly Islands, South China Sea.